cnst-george/oci-functions/README.md

 request-info: A function that returns HTTP request info and function info - used for Lab 09

 create-file: A function that writes a file to an object storage bucket and writes info to an OCI Stream - used for Lab 11

+event-fn: A function that processes image metadata when triggered by a CloudEvent - used for Lab 12